 It is the parent of many hybrids, including S. ‘Cindy’, one of the first of the widely grown miniature sinningias, and has contributed its delicate form and spotted throat to a remarkable number of other hybrids.
 The hybrid of S. concinna with S. pusilla, S. ‘Wood Nymph’, is very popular, as is S. ‘Bright Eyes’, the backcross of ‘Wood Nymph’ to pusilla.
 An unlikely cross is the hybrid with S. sellovii, Dave Zaitlin’s S. ‘Deep Purple Dreaming’.

-Several other photos of S. concinna are on the site, and can be seen in a slideshow by clicking one of the following links.
+Additional photos of S. concinna can be seen in a slideshow by clicking one of the following links:

 - A nice plant exhibited in the 2020 virtual show of the Gesneriad Society; this specimen has more lavender/purple color in the lower lobes than is usually the case

 - A good illustration of the flowers, included some that have wilted outside of a humid enclosure

 - A composite photo showing all four microminiature Sinningias